Questions for Building Emotional Intimacy

 We all want to have that friendship that brings fullness to our lives.
 A friendship that encourages us to be better and live joyfully.
 Friendships are people who help us to navigate the difficulties of life.
 But there are times in this world when we find ourselves entangled in a toxic friendship.

 The world is full of deceit and self-centeredness so we don’t always see the signs of toxicity until we are heart-deep in a friendship.
 It is harder to leave toxic friendships than it is to acquire them.
 Learning to see the traits lessen your chances of finding yourself engaged in a toxic friendship.
+If you need guidance on navigating relationships, consider reaching out to Huntington Beach Christian Counseling for support.

 15 traits of a toxic friendship